riyaamacwan/OIBSIP-Critical-role-of-patch-management-in-Modern-Cybersecurity-/patch_management_report.md

 The business impacts extend beyond immediate technical damage.
 Organizations may face regulatory fines under frameworks like GDPR, HIPAA, or PCI-DSS, which mandate reasonable security measures including timely patching.
 There are legal liabilities from affected customers or partners, operational downtime that disrupts business continuity, remediation costs that often far exceed prevention expenses, and long-term reputational harm that erodes customer trust and competitive position.

 # Best Practices for Effective Patch Management
-Implementing a robust patch management strategy requires moving beyond ad-hoc updates to a systematic, organization-wide approach.
+Implementing a robust patch management strategy requires moving beyond ad-hoc updates to a systematic, organization wide approach.
 The following practices can help organizations maintain security while minimizing disruption.

 # Establish a Comprehensive Inventory
 You cannot patch what you don't know exists.
 Organizations should maintain a complete, current inventory of all hardware, software, and firmware across their environment.
 This inventory should include workstations, servers, network devices, mobile devices, cloud resources, and IoT devices.
 Automated discovery tools can help identify shadow IT—unauthorized systems that employees may have installed without IT department knowledge.